ecoyield-io/docs/faqs/ecoyield-investor-faq.md

 - Q: Can EcoYield be acquired or IPO in the future?

-A: Yes — EcoYield could evolve into a publicly listed or acquired infrastructure platform, while the DAO continues managing decentralised vaults.
+A: Yes; EcoYield could evolve into a publicly listed or acquired infrastructure platform, while the DAO continues managing decentralised vaults.